Report a bad landlord or poor housing conditions

 We recommend you continue to work with your landlord to try to resolve concerns.

-If you have any pictures of the problems, send these with your request.
+If you have any pictures of the problems such as mould, send these with your request.

 Completing a service request gives us permission to contact your landlord or agent.